quinnledingham/micro_servers/README.md

 # Implementing micro servers using socket programming

 The user can connect to the indirection server which will connect to the micro servers so the user can use the micro services.
+The indirection server and the micro servers can all be running on a different machines.

 ![architecture](https://github.com/quinnledingham/MicroServicesServer/blob/main/images/architecture.PNG?raw=true)